-Source: Passport&Plates – Q&A with Passports&Plates
+Source: Passport&Plates – Q&A with Passport&Plates

-We had a chance to chat up with Sally, a Muslim blogger behind Passport & Plates blog, about solo female traveling and how she convinced her strict parents to do it, funny things she was told (“Wait, you’re only 1.5 meters tall?
+We had a chance to chat up with Sally, a Muslim blogger behind Passport & Plates blog, about solo female traveling and how she convinced her strict parents to allow it, funny things she was told (“Wait, you’re only 1.5 meters tall?
 You’re legally a midget!”- extremely tall Danish guy) and how she juggles travel and work. 👇 👇

 T: A short bio about yourself: 3-4 lines that best describe you, what you do for a living and so on.
 Where are you currently living and where are you from?